SAP public event behaviour guidelines

 - Please do not experiment with different messaging or give your personal views on policy issues to voters or volunteers from other parties.

-- Please do not get bogged down talking to individuals, as you will miss many more people.
+- Please do not get bogged down talking at length to individuals or other candidates' volunteers, as you will miss many more people.

 - If you want to invite someone else to help at a voting centre (including family, friends, or friends of friends), they must ALL register with SAP to volunteer AND read this behaviour guide.